A Guide to Repetitive Strain Injuries – How Much Compensation Can I Claim?

 - What are the RSI Employers Responsibilities?

 - How much compensation can repetitive strain injury claims be awarded?

 - No Win No Fee Compensation Claims

 - How Legal Expert can help you to start a Repetitive Strain Injury compensation claim

 - Why choose Legal Expert for your claim?

-Repetitive strain injury is a collective term for a number of musculoskeletal and nervous system injuries caused by carrying out continuous, repetitive tasks, being in awkward or sustained positions, using excursions that are forceful, or using vibrating machinery.
-The most common symptoms of an RSI is pain and cramping of muscles and numbness of the muscles and tendons, typically occurring in the upper body area in most cases, such as in the fingers, hands, wrists, elbows, arms and shoulders.
+Repetitive strain injury is a collective term for a number of musculoskeletal and nervous system injuries.
+They are caused by carrying out continuous, repetitive tasks, being in awkward or sustained positions, using excursions that are forceful, or using vibrating machinery.
+The most common symptoms of an RSI is pain and cramping of muscles and numbness of the muscles and tendons.
+It typically occurs in the upper body area, such as in the fingers, hands, wrists, elbows, arms and shoulders.
 RSI can affect any part of the body that is able to move.
 Those affected by RSI could make repetitive strain injury claims.

 Other names used for a repetitive strain injury are repetitive motion disorder, repetitive motion injuries, occupational overuse syndrome, cumulative trauma disorder, overuse syndrome and also regional musculoskeletal disorder.
 An RSI can also fall under the category of a work-related upper limb disorder.